teanijarv/HLR/README.md

 ## Development
 HLR was created by [Toomas Erik Anijärv](https://www.toomaserikanijarv.com) using original code by [Rory Boyle](https://github.com/rorytboyle).
 The package is maintained by Toomas during his spare time, thereby contributions are more than welcome!

-This program is provided with no warranty of any kind and it is still under heavy development.
+This program is provided with no warranty of any kind and it is still under development.
 However, this code has been checked and validated against multiple same analyses conducted in SPSS.

 #### To-do
 Would be great if someone with more experience with packages would contribute with testing and the whole deployment process.
 Also, if someone would want to write documentation, that would be amazing.
-- Documentation
+- docs
-- More thorough testing
+- testing
+- dict valus within df hard to read
+- ability to change OLS parameters
+- add t stats for coefficients
+- give option for output only some columns not all

 #### Contributors
 [Toomas Erik Anijärv](https://github.com/teanijarv)
 [Rory Boyle](https://github.com/rorytboyle)
 [Jules Mitchell](https://github.com/JulesMitchell)

-#### Credits
-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.